omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 be loaded automatically when the template is used, and the classes in it will be available for that template.
-Custom SWT widget classes can be imported and used in XSWT forms, and other code can be used in the template files via the bean wrapper (e.g. `${classes["org.example.SomeClass"].someStaticMethod(...)}`, see the example wizards.)
+Custom SWT widget classes can be imported and used in XSWT forms, and other code can be used in the template files via the FreeMarker Bean Wrapper (e.g. `${classes["org.example.SomeClass"].someStaticMethod(...)}`, see the example wizards.)
 Like `.xswt` files and `template.properties`, jar files are not copied over into the destination folder when the wizard executes.

 ==== Extending the Template Processing

 If you are skilled in writing Eclipse plug-ins, there are ways you can extend content templates.
 One is to contribute to the `org.omnetpp.common.wizard.templatecontributor` extension point, which lets you supply `IContentTemplateContributor` objects that can extend the content template implementation in various ways.
 You can contribute new variables, functions or macros to the template context.